isomerpages/moe-sst/_getting-ready-for-2024-sec-1/3 School Fees And Financial Assistance.md

 *   [MOE ISB Application Form](https://drive.google.com/file/d/1nq1nZYGtDJri2x5oVoAycpFHPGdBfU2v/view?usp=sharing)

 You may refer to the [SST website](https://www.sst.edu.sg/student-admission/scholarship-bursary/bursary/) or call the General Office on Tel: 6571 7200 for enquiry or clarification.
 All completed forms, together with the necessary documents, should be submitted to the SST General Office (hardcopy required) by 5 January 2024 for the bursary to be effective from January 2024 onwards.
 Application forms can be submitted via mail to 1 Technology Drive, Singapore 138572.

-*Information is correct as of 2 Nov 2023.*